HNTA-Club/website/_pages/home.md

       Viewings will be hosted in the clubroom or a lecture hall, 5 p.m. on Friday. <br />
       Animekaraoke usually afterwards! <br />
       Be sure to join our <a href="https://discord.gg/uZJqHH7">Discord</a> for any sudden changes in our plans. <br />
-      The directions to our clubroom are at the Clubroom/Route pages. <br />
       The series we'll watch are down below!

   - image_path: https://image.tmdb.org/t/p/w600_and_h900_bestv2/8ViqUWPWh6aPZGQA57FMRVmaXZ1.jpg